-- Lea NDP supports the development of homes already having the agreed full or outline planning permission which alone will fulfil the housing needs of the village from 2011- 2031. - Developers will be encouraged to provide the recognised need for accessible houses and bungalows, and provision of affordable homes, for sale or rent, for local people. - Proposals for all forms of new development should offer a design that seeks to reflect local distinctiveness and the aesthetic qualities of traditional rural settlements and buildings found in South Herefordshire, in particular to the village of Lea. - All proposals must respect and relate to the scale, density and character of existing properties in the parish.
-Appropriate landscaping must be considered for each site. - Future development will need to be in keeping with and sympathetic to surrounding buildings, setting, and topography, in respect of location, design, size/mass, build style and materials. - Some unity in materials, together with careful use of open space and tree planting, is needed to provide an overall and unique identity. - This policy supports a sustainable approach to development in rural areas which is locally responsive, reflecting local housing needs with an emphasis on supporting services, employment and facilities in our village, avoiding new isolated homes in the countryside. - Development that does not meet the above will not be permitted.
+- Land which falls outside the settlement boundary will be regarded as open countryside and will need to comply with policy RA3 of the Herefordshire Core Strategy. - The plan will support replacement/conversion opportunities and proposals for proportionate extensions and outbuildings that are sympathetic to the character of the village and its historic features. - Developers will be encouraged to provide the recognised need for accessible houses and bungalows, and provision of affordable homes, for sale or rent, for local people. - Proposals for new development should offer a design that seeks to reflect local distinctiveness and the aesthetic qualities of traditional rural settlements and buildings found in South Herefordshire, in particular to the village of Lea.
+Innovative designs will be supported where they respect their surroundings. - All proposals must respect and relate to the scale, density and character of existing properties in the parish.
+Appropriate landscaping must be considered for each site. - Future development will need to be in keeping with and sympathetic to surrounding buildings, setting, and topography, in respect of location, design, size/mass, build style and materials. - Some unity in materials, together with careful use of open space and tree planting, is needed to provide an overall and unique identity.